pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/examples/k8s-app-bluegreen-with-istio.md

 In both canary and blue-green strategies, the old version and the new version of the application get deployed at the same time.
 But while the canary strategy slowly routes the traffic to the new version, the blue-green strategy quickly routes all traffic to one of the versions.

-In this guide, we will show you how to configure the deployment configuration file to apply the blue-green strategy.
+In this guide, we will show you how to configure the application configuration file to apply the blue-green strategy.

 Complete source code for this example is hosted in [pipe-cd/examples](https://github.com/pipe-cd/examples/tree/master/kubernetes/mesh-istio-bluegreen) repository.